ADA Website Lawsuits

 Hotel website cases are a more recent target.
 These claims usually allege that the Hotel Website does not describe the accessible ADA guest room enough to allow a disabled person to decide what if any room to reserve.

-Also new are shake down letters with ADA website Federal lawsuit drafts being sent by Legal Justice Advocates of Fort Lauderdale, Florida, with attorneys Avery Fenton, Shakhar Vyas, and Emerson Primental attempting to shake down businesses and small and large hotels.
+Also new are shakedown letters with ADA website Federal lawsuit drafts being sent by Legal Justice Advocates of Fort Lauderdale, Florida, with attorneys Shakhar Vyas, and Emerson Primental attempting to shake down businesses and small and large hotels.
 These ADA website claims are made on behalf of blind and visually impaired persons.
-Some ADA website now include Raymond Douglas Hennagir, Alberto Hernandez, and Jack Kang.
+Some ADA websites plaintiffs that have filed in the past or are currently filing include Raymond Douglas Hennagir, Alberto Hernandez, and Jack Kang.

 After reviewing and/or resolving over 1,200 ADA claims, with recently many website cases amount them, it is our view that the vast majority of all these ADA claims are bogus and abusive.